LinkWellNodes/Documentation/docs/services/direct-request-jobs/mainnets/Binance-Mainnet-Jobs.md

 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';

-# Binance Mainnet Data Feeds
+# Binance Chainlink Oracle Jobs

 Binance Smart Chain (BSC) is a blockchain network developed by the cryptocurrency exchange Binance, featuring fast transaction processing and lower fees.
 It enables the creation and execution of smart contracts, making it a popular choice for decentralized applications (dApps) and DeFi projects.